 The menu has a number of seafood options like tacos, ceviches, tostadas, soups, and more.
 Tofu lovers will love the big, fat coctel de camaron.
 That’s fried shrimp with tomato juice, avocado, and cucumber in a shot glass.
 It kind of looks like a little scum buster alarm on the ocean floor going after all the microorganisms that make for bad seafood.

-It’s one of those Playa Del Carmen restaurants where you can go with friends and end up hanging out all afternoon drinking beer and grazing on tostadas, ceviche, and shrimp cocktails, and then realize you didn’t pay much at all for all that food and drink.
+It’s one of those Playa Del Carmen popular restaurants where you can go with friends and end up hanging out all afternoon drinking beer and grazing on tostadas, ceviche, and shrimp cocktails, and then realize you didn’t pay much at all for all that tasty food and drink.

 5ta.
 Av, Calle 2 Nte y, Centro // +52 984 247 6532